Optimal Inspection and Maintenance Planning for Deteriorating Structural Components through Dynamic Bayesian Networks and Markov Decision Processes: Optimal I M planning through POMDPs

-Note that costs are negative rewards and thus the utilities are expressed as rewards $R=-C$ hereafter.

-In the context of infrastructure planning, the state reward $R(s,a,s')$ is defined depending on the action-observation combination.
+For ease of notation, the reward model is formulated hereafter based on the same notation used for the definition of the RBI cost model in Section \ref{Sec:RBI}.
+If desired, societal, environmental, and other consequences can also be incorporated to the reward model.
+In the context of infrastructure planning, the state cost $C(s,a,s')$ is defined depending on the action-observation combination.
 Some recommendations are listed below: \begin{itemize} \item Do-nothing/no-observation (DN/NO): this case corresponds to computing the failure risk.
 Once the failure state subspace $S_F\subseteq S$ is defined, the annual failure probability is the probability $P(S_F'|S)$ of reaching any state in the failure state subspace $S'_F$ from the state space $S$.
-Alternatively, one can define the reward $R_F(s,a_{DN-NO})$ in Equation \ref{Eq:RewFail} only as a function of the initial state $s\in S$ if the transition $P(s'|s,a)$ is implicitly considered.
-This last option leads to a faster computation with a point-based solver, as explained subsequently.
-The reward value $\bar{R}(s,a_{DN})$ is equal to the failure cost $-C_f$ if $s\in S_F$, and equal to 0, otherwise:
+Alternatively, Equation \ref{Eq:RewFail} defines the cost $C_F(s,a_{DN-NO})$ only as a function of the initial state $s\in S$, if the transition matrix $P(s'|s,a)$ is implicitly considered.
+This option leads to a faster computation with a point-based solver, as explained subsequently.
+The cost value $\bar{C}(s,a_{DN-NO})$ is equal to the failure cost $C_f$ if $s\in S_F$, and equal to 0, otherwise:

-\item Do-nothing/observation (DN/O): the reward is equal in this case to the one related to the summation of failure risk plus one inspection cost.
+\item Do-nothing/observation (DN/O): the cost is equal in this case to the one related failure risk plus one inspection cost.
 Both discrete and continuous indications can be included in this category.
-One can therefore compute the reward $R_O(s,a_{DN-O})$, just by considering the inspection cost $C_i$:
+One can therefore compute the cost $C_O(s,a_{DN-O})$ just by further considering the inspection cost $C_i$:

-\item Repair/no-observation (R/NO): the reward $R_R (s,a_{R-NO})$ is equal to the repair cost $C_r$:
+\item Repair/no-observation (R/NO): the cost $C_R (s,a_{R-NO})$ is equal to the repair cost $C_r$:

-The reward $R_R(s,a_{R-O})$ for a repair/inspection combination can be defined by including also the inspection cost $C_i$ along with the repair cost $R_R(s,a_{R-NO})$. \end{itemize}
+The cost $C_R(s,a_{R-O})$ for a repair/inspection combination can be similarly defined by including also the inspection cost $C_i$ along with the repair cost $C_R(s,a_{R-NO})$. \end{itemize}